Joyride (1977 film): Plot

-The three are down to eating dog food and resort to selling their car to survive.
+The three sell their car to survive.
 Scott and John steal Sanders' car, take it for a joyride, and end up totaling it at a garbage dump.
 The two men then go back to the bar and win enough money at a peeing contest to buy a 1957 Pontiac.
 Also among the winnings is an endorsed payroll check from the pipeline.
-Because the payroll office refuses to cash this check, they rob the office at gunpoint and then use Cindy, who is coincidentally there as a hostage to escape the police.
+Because the payroll office refuses to cash this check, they rob the office at gunpoint and then use Cindy as a hostage to escape the police.
 They switch from the stolen robbery car to their purchased 1957 Pontiac, which gets a flat tire and has no spare.
-While getting it fixed, they learn Cindy is a pipeline worker and they offer $5000 for her safe return.
-After aborting a forced abandonment of Cindy, they shoot a bear for food, then gag and tie Cindy up in the car while riding a ferry.
-Scott removes Cindy's gag and she says they should ransom her off for $300,000, which Scott talks the others into doing.
+The men shoot a bear for food, then tie Cindy up in the car while riding a ferry.
+Cindy says they should ransom her off for $300,000.
 After Scott calls the pipeline company with a ransom demand, all four break into a house and party naked in its hot tub.
-They instruct the pipeline representative with the money to deposit it in an open railroad car which starts to move immediately after the representative puts the money inside.
+They instruct the pipeline company to deposit the ranson in an open railroad car.
 The representative follows the train which results in a car chase and pistol shots through the window when he spots them picking up the money, but they escape by flipping the representative's car during the chase.
 After switching from a stolen car to their purchased 1957 Pontiac, they abandon Cindy at a police station.
-Knowing the police know the serial numbers of the $300,000, they do not spend any of it and get a job melting scrap metal.
+They do not spend the ransom money because the serial numbers on the bills are probably being watched.
+They get a job melting scrap metal.